kevinfaveri/oldschool-react/README.md

-# Storybook Branch
+# Styled Components Branch

-This branch is a react-create-app boilerplate from react-testing-library branch + Storybook for UX testing components.
+This branch is a react-create-app boilerplate from storybook branch + code refactoring using styled-components for the styling.